Ilayaraja (film)

-Ilayaraja is a 2019 Malayalam film written and directed by Madhav Ramadasan with a screenplay by Sudeep T George.
+Ilayaraja is a 2019 Indian Malayalam film written and directed by Madhav Ramadasan with a screenplay by Sudeep T George.
 Guinness Pakru, Harishree Ashokan, Gokul Suresh, Deepak Parampol, Baby Ardra and Master Adityan play the lead roles.

 Plot

 Subru, the son of Vanajan, who runs a coffee shop in Thrissur and supports his family, is an extraordinary genius in chess.
 His skill makes him the hero of the town.
 A teacher who liked Subru's skill brought him from a government school to a public school.
 With this, Subru's life changes.